xnau/pardibee/readme.txt

 = I want people to provide their email when they sign up, but I don't want that information showing to the public =

 It's a good practice to use field groups for something like this.
-Place all your "don't show to the public" fields in a group with it's "display" checkbox unchecked.
+Place all your "don't show to the public" fields in a group with its "display" checkbox unchecked.
 This will prevent those fields from being shown in record detail pages, and also the signup form, but you can force them to display by specifying in the shortcode which groups you want included.
 The normally hidden groups will be included, but only those fields marked with the "signup" checkbox will appear.

 For example, let's say you have two groups: 'public' and 'private.'
 The email field is in the private group because you don't want it displayed.
 In the signup form shortcode, specify the groups to show like this: `[pdb_signup groups=public,private]` Now, both groups will be included in the signup form.
 Remember, only those fields marked as "signup" fields will be shown.